The night the dream died? Liverpool's Premier League title hopes rocked by Tottenham draw | Goal.com

 Klopp was defiant at the end, whipping up the Kop as he urged fans not to give up hope.

 “Could end up being a very important point,” tweeted Didi Hamann, the former Reds midfielder, at full time.
-You could see his point, even if it looks like blind optimism to some.
+You could understand his argument, even if it looks like blind optimism to some.

 They are, after all, in the box seat for now, and one defeat for City, either on Sunday or in subsequent games with West Ham, Wolves and Aston Villa, would open the door once more.